kirkofypsi/7DWorkProblemModel/taxonomy.md

 ### 5. Rewards

-__Rewards__ dimension groups factors related to employee satisfaction of being well rewarded for their work.
+__Rewards__ dimension groups work satisfaction factors related to employee satisfaction of being well rewarded for their work.

 ### 6. Strategy